Transgender representation in the Drag Race franchise: Drag Race Down Under

-Drag Race España
+Drag Race España and All Stars

 Trans contestants Arantxa Castilla-La Mancha (top left), Jota Carajota (top right), Juriji der Klee (bottom left), and The Macarena (bottom right) competed on Drag Race España.

 Trans contestants Arantxa Castilla-La Mancha and Inti competed on the first season (2021) of the Spanish adaptation of the series.
 Jota Carajota, Juriji der Klee and Marina competed on the second season (2022).
 The Macarena competed on the first and third (2023) seasons.
 La Niña Delantro competed on the fourth season (2024).

-Drag Race España All Stars
+Nix competed on the fifth season (2025).

 The second season contestant Juriji der Klee competed on the first season of the Spanish spin-off of the American version of the show.
-She placed the 4th/3rd place.

-Drag Race France
+Drag Race France and All Stars

 La Briochée (left) and Moon (right) competed on Drag Race France.

 La Briochée competed on the first season (2022) of the French adaptation of the series.
 Moon and Kitty Space competed on the second season (2023).
-Magnetica competed on the third season (2024) just like Edeha Noire.
+Magnetica competed on the third season (2024).

-Drag Race France All Stars

-Moon from the second season and Magnetica from the third season are contestants from the first season of the French version of All Stars.
+Moon from the second season and Magnetica from the third season are contestants on the first season of the French version of All Stars.